jtpack/Blue-and-Pink-Synth-Editor/README.md

   - This allows you to see their settings, and to load them without overwriting your Nymphes' preset slots
 - MIDI pass-through from input ports to Nymphes
 - MIDI pass-through from Nymphes to output ports
+- Creates virtual MIDI input and output ports so you can record and automate from a DAW like Ableton Live, Logic, etc

 # Nymphes Preparation